 Conclusion

-The tax-advantaged nature of HRAs makes them a good option for employers that want to offer personalized, flexible health benefits to their employees.
+The tax-advantaged nature of HRAs makes them a good option for employers who want to offer personalized, flexible health benefits to their employees.
 Compliance is vital, however.
 Without it, employers and their employees can miss out on tax savings.

 On the other hand, a taxable healthcare or wellness stipend is a great benefit that goes hand-in-hand with offering health coverage.

 This blog article was originally published on November 30, 2018.
-It was last updated on October 25, 2022.
+It was last updated on January 12, 2024.

 1. https://www.irs.gov/newsroom/health-reimbursement-arrangements-hras